zhaoyi0113/image-search/README.md

 If you launch the project successfully, you can open browser to access `http://localhost:8080`.
 Click anywhere on this page and search the images from the popup dialog.
 The image will be inserted in the web page when you click on the search result list.

+## Project Structure

+ - `app/actions`  it defines actions used to query restful API
+ - `app/reducers`   the data received from restful will be reduced to store states
+ - `app/components`   react UI components are defined here
+ - `app/assets`    style file